 | Hail damage (25+ dents) | $1,500-$4,500 | $5,000-$12,000+ | 1-3 days vs. 1-3 weeks |

-PDR usually costs less because it removes several cost drivers present in traditional repairs.
-Shops do not need fillers, primers, basecoat, clearcoat, masking materials, blend labor, or paint booth cycles for eligible dents.
-Labor hours also decline because technicians correct shape directly instead of moving through multi-stage refinishing workflows.
+PDR usually costs less because it cuts out several cost drivers present in traditional repairs.
+No fillers, primers, basecoat, clearcoat, masking materials, blend labor, or paint booth cycles for eligible dents.
+Labor hours drop because technicians correct shape directly instead of moving through multi-stage refinishing workflows.

-Insurance coverage often supports PDR for weather losses.
+Insurance coverage often applies to PDR for weather losses.
 Comprehensive auto policies typically cover hail and storm-related dents, subject to deductible and policy terms.
-For collision-caused dents, coverage may shift to collision benefits, depending on claim facts and insurer guidance.

 Deductible math matters.
-When a deductible exceeds a small or moderate PDR estimate, many owners choose out-of-pocket payment to avoid opening a claim with limited financial benefit.
-Claim decisions should still consider total damage scope across panels, rental needs, and any hidden costs discovered during teardown.
+When a deductible exceeds a small or moderate PDR estimate, many owners choose to pay out of pocket rather than open a claim with limited financial benefit.
+Still, consider total damage scope across panels, rental needs, and any hidden costs discovered during teardown before deciding.

 Sarah, a fleet manager in Dallas, needed 47 hail dents repaired on a company Chevrolet Tahoe after a May storm.
 Traditional repair estimates came in between $6,200 and $8,800.
-A PDR specialist assessed the vehicle and confirmed 43 of the 47 dents were PDR-eligible.
+A PDR specialist confirmed 43 of the 47 dents were PDR-eligible.
 The repair cost about $2,850-$3,250, took two days, and left no evidence of the storm damage.

 How to find a qualified PDR technician

-No single, universally required PDR license exists across all states and municipalities, so qualifications must be verified through training history, repair portfolio quality, and process transparency.
-A credible technician should explain limits clearly, not promise identical outcomes for every dent type.
-Shops that document assessments thoroughly often deliver more consistent results.
+No single universally required PDR license exists across all states, so qualifications must be verified through training history, repair portfolio quality, and process transparency.
+A credible technician explains limits clearly, they don't promise identical outcomes for every dent type.
+Shops that document assessments thoroughly tend to deliver more consistent results.

 Experience with the specific damage pattern matters more than generic years in business.
 A technician who routinely handles hail grids may not be the best choice for deep quarter-panel dents near body lines, and the reverse can also be true.
 Before/after photos captured under proper reflection lighting provide better evidence than casual phone snapshots in shade.

 References and warranty terms are practical screening tools.
 Strong candidates can usually provide recent customer references, insurer relationships, and workmanship warranty details in writing.
-Industry training organizations such as I-CAR offer PDR-related coursework that provides technicians a foundation in metal finishing and damage analysis.
+Industry training organizations like I-CAR offer PDR-related coursework that gives technicians a foundation in metal finishing and damage analysis.

-Key interview questions remain straightforward: How long has the technician performed PDR full-time?
+Key questions to ask: How long has the technician performed PDR full-time?
 Can the shop show examples of similar dents on similar panels?
-Does the repair include a written warranty, and how are post-repair concerns handled?
-Clear answers indicate process maturity, while vague answers often indicate risk.
+Is there a written warranty, and how are post-repair concerns handled?
+Clear answers indicate process maturity; vague answers often indicate risk.

-Common red flags include estimates that are dramatically lower than local market ranges, refusal to provide comparable work samples, and claims that PDR works on every dent regardless of paint condition.
-Another warning sign appears when a shop dismisses edge-location complexity or deep crease limitations without inspection.
+Watch out for red flags: estimates dramatically lower than local market ranges, refusal to provide comparable work samples, and claims that PDR works on every dent regardless of paint condition.
+A shop that dismisses edge-location complexity or deep crease limitations without inspection is another warning sign.
 Reliable technicians define boundaries first, then quote based on realistic repair outcomes.

 A Honda Pilot owner in Atlanta chose the lowest-priced PDR estimate for a basketball-sized dent on the rear quarter panel.
 The technician lacked experience with large dents and left a visible high spot in the metal.
-A second technician, who specialized in large-dent PDR, charged about $250-$450 more but achieved a factory-level result.
-The experience highlights why verifying a technician's specific experience with similar damage matters as much as the quoted price.
+A second technician who specialized in large-dent PDR charged about $250-$450 more and got a factory-level result.
+The lesson: the technician's specific experience with similar damage matters as much as the quoted price.

 Frequently asked questions about paintless dent repair